dev-academy-programme/orientation---Archived/9-information/pairing/README.md

 This is probably the most common pairing technique professionally, particularly in [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) environments.
 It involves one person writing a test for the code and the other person writing the code to pass the test.
 You may use this type of pairing in Phases 2 and 3.

 - **Expert-Novice Pairing**
-This is a variation of Driver-Navigator pairing, where one person is more knowledgable about the problem or technique than the other.
+This is a variation of Driver-Navigator pairing, where one person is more knowledgeable about the problem or technique than the other.
 Depending on the goal of the pairing session, this can either involve:

 -- **Expert Drives** The expert acts as a mentor helping to guide the novice in the right direction without giving away too much.
 This variation is often used during job interviews.
 -- **Novice Drives** This allows the expert to relay information and teach in a very focused way.
 However, there is risk of the novice disengaging if the expert just tells him/her what to do.
 Pairing should always feel like a conversation.